FAForever/wiki-pages/Association.md

 * Hosting and promoting of tournaments relating to the game.
 * Supporting the development of third party content such as maps and mods.

-The FAForever association also has [statutes of association](https://docs.google.com/document/d/1hvEtv6hCD3-ZUhTHDzyYpNAcHc8PYY3BMT_-UDyc0uM) with further details on the association.
+The FAForever association also has [statutes of association](https://docs.google.com/document/d/1hvEtv6hCD3-ZUhTHDzyYpNAcHc8PYY3BMT_-UDyc0uM) with further details on the association, along with setting out a [structure for teams that the board has delegated responsibilities to](https://forum.faforever.com/topic/3381/proposals-for-the-gm-about-faf-governance) (the community role referred to in this proposal has since been retired).

 Details of how to apply to join the FAForever association as a member are [available on the forums](https://forum.faforever.com/topic/2346/how-to-become-a-member-of-the-association).